gallery-so/gallery/README.md

 ### E2E Test

-Cypress CI is configured as a github workflow in `.github/workflows`.
+Cypress CI is configured as a Github workflow in `.github/workflows`.

 ### Advanced